grassfinn/Unit-Conversion/README.md

 - Live Site URL: [Unit Converstion](https://grassfinn.github.io/Unit-Conversion/)

 ## My process
--First, I created the HTML elements and selected them through Javascript so I could manipulate them through the DOM.
+* First, I created the HTML elements and selected them through Javascript so I could manipulate them through the DOM.
--I created the formulas for each conversion and stored them into a variable.
+* I created the formulas for each conversion and stored them into a variable.
--Then, I created a function that converts the values and sets the text content of the unit to the converted numbers.
+* Then, I created a function that converts the values and sets the text content of the unit to the converted numbers.
  To allow users to input their own values.
--I created input and button and added a click event to the button that grabs the value of the input and runs the conversion function.
+* I created input and button and added a click event to the button that grabs the value of the input and runs the conversion function.

 ### Built with